Overview of Counseling Programs

 • Classes are usually 4:30 pm to 7:00 pm, or from 7:15 pm to 9:45 pm.

-• Classes are held on our beautiful campus in Westchester, California (near LAX/Marina del Rey)
+• In-person classes are held on our beautiful campus in Westchester, California (near LAX/Marina del Rey).

 Accreditation

-All programs are accredited by the Western Association of Schools and Colleges.
-The California PPS School Counseling Credential and MA in School Counseling (48 units) degree/credential is accredited by the State of California Commission on Teacher Credentialing (CTC).
-The Master of Arts in Counseling (60 units) degree with LPCC has been identified by the Board of Behavioral Sciences (BBS) as meeting the statutory requirements for Licensed Professional Clinical Counselor (LPCC) under the Business and Professions Code section (BPC) 4999.32.
+All programs are accredited by the WASC Senior College and University Commission (WSCUC).
+The California PPS School Counseling Credential/MA School Counseling w/CWA Authorization included program (51units) is accredited by the State of California Commission on Teacher Credentialing (CTC).
+The Master of Arts in Counseling (60 units) degree with LPCC (and optional PPS/CWA) has been identified by the Board of Behavioral Sciences (BBS) as meeting the statutory requirements for Licensed Professional Clinical Counselor (LPCC) under the Business and Professions Code section (BPC) 4999.32.

 Per Federal Regulation 34 CFR 668.43(a)(5)(v), all LMU School of Education credential/licensure programs meet the California state requirements as specified by the California Commission on Teacher Credentialing (CCTC) and for the CA Board of Behavioral Sciences as appropriate.
 The institution has not made a determination as to whether these credential, licensure, and professional preparation programs meet the requirements of states outside of California.